ShashankRoy27/vulner-dashboard/README.md

-Here's a well-defined, complete README file content you can use:

----

 # 🔐 Vulner Tracker Dashboard

 A clean and responsive web dashboard for tracking and visualizing security vulnerabilities.
 Users can dynamically create chart widgets to display data across categories like CVEs, Malware, and Misconfigurations.